 AI-powered PSA and RMM platform

 SuperOps combines PSA, RMM, automation, ticketing, asset management, and AI-assisted MSP operations.
-GenticFlow focuses more narrowly on endpoint issue closure with investigation, action policy, verification, and receipts.
+GenticFlow focuses more narrowly on endpoint issue closure with investigation, approval policy, verification, and resolution record.

-MSPs and IT teams that want supported endpoint tickets investigated and closed end to end, with command-level evidence and verification.
+MSPs and IT teams that want common support issues investigated and closed end to end, with command-level evidence and verification.

 MSPs that want a modern PSA/RMM operating platform with automation and AI-assisted service delivery.